The Canadian Coast Guard’s Inshore Rescue Boat stations on the Great Lakes, Georgian Bay, and St. Lawrence River are now open.

-Each Inshore Rescue Boat station is crewed by post-secondary students hired and trained by the Canadian Coast Guard.
+Inshore Rescue Boat (IRB) stations are crewed by post-secondary students hired and trained by the Canadian Coast Guard.
 They provide additional maritime search and rescue service during the busy summer recreational boating season.
-The Inshore Rescue Boat stations are located at Britt and Brebeuf Island (Georgian Bay), Hill Island (St. Lawrence River), Port Lambton (St. Clair River), Thames River (Lake St. Clair) and Long Point (Lake Erie).
+IRB stations are located at Britt on Gereaux Island, Brebeuf Island (Georgian Bay), Hill Island (St. Lawrence River), Port Lambton (St. Clair River), Thames River (Lake St. Clair) and Long Point (Lake Erie).